PasinduLF/POS-system/README.md

 - All data stays offline.
 No internet connection is required.
 - Default admin login: `admin` / `admin123` (change after first login)
 - Cashiers can only use POS screen; admins have full access
+- Products without variants work exactly as before - the variant system is optional and backward compatible

 ## License
 Proprietary – for Beauty P&C internal use.